The-Young-Programmer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

      	2. It's value is changable
      	3. It always contains last value stored to it
      	4. It's always declare with data type

+	  - In C++, there are different types of variables (defined with different keywords), for example:

+        * `int` - stores integers (whole numbers), without decimals, such as 123 or -123
+        * `double` - stores floating point numbers, with decimals, such as 19.99 or -19.99
+        * `char` - stores single characters, such as 'a' or 'B'.
+Char values are surrounded by single quotes
+        * `string` - stores text, such as "Hello World".
+String values are surrounded by double quotes
+        * `bool` - stores values with two states: true or false

       - **Varable Declaration**